Entanglement distribution over metropolitan fiber using an on-chip broadband polarization entangled photon source: Characterization of a Single Nanowire

 \section{Characterization of a Single Nanowire}

-FIG. \ref{Fig5} shows the characterization results of a single nanowire.
+Fig. \ref{Fig5} characterizes the single nanowire configuration depicted in Fig. \ref{Fig1}(b), where the pump laser is coupled through coupler 1.
 The photon production rate is proportional to $P^2$, resulting in CC and quadratic term for the single nanowire being twice as high as those of the entangled photon source, while the linear coefficient remains unchanged.
 These are consistent with the results in Figs. \ref{Fig2} and FIG. \ref{Fig5}.

 We also find that the linear term in the low-frequency part is slightly higher than high-frequency part, reflecting the asymmetry of the noise spectrum.
 This indicates that the Stokes part is larger than the anti-Stokes part\cite{lin2007photon}.
 As the frequency shifts away from the pump frequency in FIG. \ref{Fig5}(a), the quadratic term decreases gradually due to the influence of anomalous group-delay dispersion\cite{turner2006tailored}.